 These are parsed from every line.
 Once the line has been parsed, the record is forwarded to a Loki instance.
 This instance is used for long term storage and querying.
 It uses S3 from my Ceph cluster for said storage.

 The log gathering is done on each individual host.
 The host’s own journald logs are collected by syslog-ng and then forwarded verbatim to my FluentD instance.
 My OPNsense, OpenWRT and even my DSL modem also forward logs to FluentD.
-Logs from my Nomad jobs and k8s pods are gathered by Fluentbit and also forwarded to the central FluentD instance.
+Logs from my k8s pods are gathered by Fluentbit and also forwarded to the central FluentD instance.

 For more details on the logging setup, have a look at this post.